Most people that have experienced recurring dreams have wondered what they mean.

 - For instance, feeling trapped or alone are common recurring dreams for adults.
 As are being overwhelmed by household chores.

-- Studies show that as people get older, they experience fewer recurring dreams with threatening contents.
+- Studies show that as people get older, they experience fewer dreams of this nature with threatening contents.

-- Evidence suggests women are more likely to have recurring dreams than men.
+- Evidence suggests women are more likely to have repeating patterns in their dreams than men.

 So far we’ve heard that recurring dreams are most likely to be threatening and unpleasant.
 Depending on which theory you believe, they indicate imbalance and suggest a change as a way forward.
 But can they give us any insight into our personality?